ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 <a name="backlog"></a>
 ## 1. Setting Up A Backlog

-A central element of the development of your game is the backlog.
-It serves as an important project management framework, hosting all of the design documents, all tasks that need to get done, as well as a project timeline with milestones and due dates.
+A central element of your game's development is the backlog.
+It serves as an important project management framework, housing all the design documents, all the tasks that need to be done, and a project timeline with milestones and due dates.

-Because you are about to create important design documents, it makes sense to set up the backlog early.
-To begin with, you really only need to *create a dedicated space for your game project, with the ability to add documents and tasks as you go along* (you should start by integrating the Game Concept designed in the previous phase).
+Since you are about to create important design documents, it makes sense to set up the backlog early.
+To begin with, you really only need to *create a dedicated space for your game project, with the ability to add documents and tasks as you go along* (you should start by integrating the game concept you created in the previous phase).

 There are different project management applications that can be used for this, but my personal pick is [ClickUp](https://www.clickup.com/):

 ![ClickUp](Images/ClickUp.png "An example interface on ClickUp")

 It is extremely feature-rich and customizable (even the free version).
-This might make it a bit too much for your first project though, so feel free to use alternatives for your own backlog (i've heard about [Nuclino](https://nuclino.com/), [Milanote](https://milanote.com/) and others).
+This might be a bit much for your first project though, so feel free to use alternatives for your own backlog (I've heard of [Nuclino](https://nuclino.com/), [Milanote](https://milanote.com/) and others).

-The specifics of the backlog structure can vary drastically depending on what type of game you are making.
-Still, if you are going with ClickUp, [here](https://app.clickup.com/template/project/t-90040105296/d6e92afd78aea9a) you can find a template for a space dedicated to the `SLINGSHOT` project used as an example earlier.
+The specifics of the backlog structure can vary drastically depending on what kind of game you are making.
+However, if you are using ClickUp, you can find a template for a space dedicated to the `SLINGSHOT` project [here](https://app.clickup.com/template/project/t-90040105296/d6e92afd78aea9a).

 <a name="game-design-document"></a>
 ## 2. Creating A Game Design Document

 What follows is the creation of the most important document of this phase, the Game Design Document (GDD).
 It will serve as a blueprint for the entire project and as a plan for the production phase.

-You should create a first draft of this document, then complete and refine it in a process of iteration (see 3.
-[Iteration](#iteration)).
+You should create a first draft of this document, then complete and refine it in an iterative process of prototyping (see 3.
+[Prototyping](#prototyping)).
 Afterwards, you will have a comprehensive document with all of the design specifications neccessary to realize the game from start to finish - even though there will most likely be adjustments made during production.

-Below you will find a - quite expansive - *example* structure for the document, as well as detailed information on specific elements.
-While smaller games will not require all of the sections listed, it is helpful to get an overview of what kinds of things *could* be relevant when designing your game.
+Below is a - rather detailed - *example* structure for the document, as well as detailed information on specific elements.
+While smaller games won't need all of the sections listed, it's helpful to get an overview of what kinds of things *could* be relevant when designing your game.

-But before that, here are some general notes and ideas on the creation of the Game Design Document:
+But before that, here are some general notes and ideas about creating the Game Design Document:
 - As explained in 1.
-[Setting Up A Backlog](#backlog), you should integrate the GDD into your backlog.
-Depending on the project management tool you are using, this can enable you to reference tasks, other documents, etc. and vice versa.
+[Setting Up a Backlog](#backlog), you should integrate the GDD into your backlog.
+Depending on the project management tool you use, this may allow you to reference specific parts of the GDD in tasks or other documents.
-- Even with a comprehensive structure like the one below, the individual elements should be kept short and to-the-point.
-You can use bullet points where it makes sense.
+- Even with a comprehensive structure like the one below, the individual elements should be kept short and to the point.
+You can use bullet-points where appropriate.
-- Include reference images and diagrams - especially for game systems, it can help to use diagrams visualizing processes.
-A nice and simple web-tool for this is [draw.io](https://app.diagrams.net/).
+- Include reference images and diagrams - especially for game systems, it can be helpful to use diagrams to visualize processes.
+A nice and simple web tool for this is [draw.io](https://app.diagrams.net/).

 <a name="structure"></a>
 ### 2.1 Structure